 SI.
 No. Description Weightage

 1 Continuous Assessment Marks

 а Average of Pre/Post - experiment Test/Viva for each experiment 10

 b Average of Experimental Report / Workbook for each experiment 20

-с Model examination 30
+С Model examination 30

 Total CAM 60

 2 End Semester Exam Marks

-а Lab and Viva-Voce examination 40
+а Lab examination 36 (90)

+В Viva voce 4 (10)

 Total ESM 40

 Total Marks 100

 11.4.
-Embedded courses with Project component
+Embedded courses with Project Component

-The theory component of a project embedded course will be assessed individually for 100 marks as for theory courses (vide Clause14.31).
+The theory component of a project embedded course will be assessed individually for 100 marks as for theory courses (vide clause 14).
 The Project component of an embedded course will be evaluated on a continuous basis with two internal reviews and a report (Table 9).